 - PROHIBITIONS — No alcohol or illegal substances may be onboard boats or consumed during competition period.
 Violation will result in immediate disqualification.

-- FISHABLE WATER — Fishing in the launch site no-wake/off-limits zone is prohibited.
+- FISHABLE WATER — Fishing in the launch site no-wake/off-limits zone is prohibited 20 minutes prior to weigh-in time.

 - SAFETY & SPORTSMANSHIP — Safe boating and legal fishing practices, Christian values, and good sportsmanship will be exhibited by participants at all times.